The 92nd Street Ferryhouse (1920-1936)

 East River Drive Triborough Bridge Marker (Below)

 From the upper deck of the Astoria Ferry, the city stands above the water like an oil rig.
-It seems more likely to have grown up from under the surface, or been lifted down from the sky.
+It seems almost to have grown up from under the surface, or been lifted down from the sky.
 The Astoria Ferry begins at Wall Street, climbing up the East River to its Northern terminus, a dock on E. 90th Street.
 Commuters disembark here onto a narrow boardwalk path sandwiched between the East River and FDR Drive.

-A few paces up from the ferry dock, a peculiar stone monolith sits on the grass with its back turned.
+A few paces up from the ferry dock, a stone monolith sits on the grass with its back turned.
 It's rather morose looking, like a large tombstone.
-It is blank on the three sides facing the water, with an inscription only visible to drivers on the parkway: “EAST RIVER DRIVE.
+It is blank on the three sides facing the water, with an inscription only visible to drivers on the expressway: “EAST RIVER DRIVE.
 TRIBOROUGH BRIDGE APPROACH”.
 The marker memorializes a birth and a death: it sits on the bones of the original Northern terminus to the Astoria Ferry, the Old 92nd Street Ferryhouse, demolished nearly 100 years ago.

 July 11th, 1936.
 Opening Day of the Triborough Bridge